micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-45-rashi_en.md

 ### passuk 14
 <b>He fell upon his brother Binyomin and wept.</b> [He wept] for the two Temples which were destined to be in Binyomin’s territory and, in the end, will be destroyed.
-<b>And Binyomin wept upon his neck.</b> For the Tabernacle of Shiloh which was destined to be in Yossef’s territory and in the end will be destroyed.
+<b>And Binyomin wept upon his neck.</b> For the Tabernacle of Shiloh which was destined to be in Yoseif’s territory and in the end will be destroyed.

 ### passuk 15
 <b>After that.</b> After they saw him weeping and his intentions toward them were peaceful—<b>[After that] his brothers spoke with him.</b> Because at first they felt shame before him.